tayloj/tayloj.github.io/index.md

 related disciplines.
 Slate was also used as courseware within RPI's introduction and intermediate logic classes, and integrated with the [_Logic: A Modern Approach_](http://www.logicamodernapproach.com/).

+Early versions of Slate were developed in Macintosh Common Lisp (MCL) using OpenGL bindings.
+Later versions of Slate were developed under LispWorks, using the CAPI UI layer.

 ## Publications